 Model Systems are networks of hospitals across the nation that focus on tracking and improving recovery of people with one of three types of injuries: burn injury, spinal cord injury (SCI), or traumatic brain injury (TBI).
-The Model Systems are federally funded through the U.S. Department of Education, and include several initiatives:
+The Model Systems are federally funded by the U.S. Department of Health and Human Services, and include several initiatives:

 -To complete research on selected conditions (TBI, SCI, and burn injuries)

 Spaulding is one of only two hospitals in the nation that has received the distinction for being a Model System in all three areas.

 Click Here to be brought to our "About Us" page to learn more about our TBI Model System.

 What kinds of research are being conducted through the model systems programs?

 -Patients who meet certain criteria can be enrolled in national databases that track outcomes for TBI, SCI, and burn patients.
 Enrollment occurs while the patient is an inpatient at a Model System hospital.
 These patients are followed from the time of injury for the rest of their lives.

 -There are also some studies of interventions, such as tDCs for chronic lower limb pain for burn and spinal cord injury patients, and a neuroimaging study for brain injury patients with disorders of consciousness.

 -Patients at Model Systems hospitals have the opportunity to participate in cutting-edge research projects

 -We can use outcomes of our research to modify our existing clinical programs